cs2113-s23/cs2113-s23.github.io/labs/04-gui.md

 Use git, as discussed in Lab 0, to create a repo called `gitusername-lab4`, add these six files to it, and commit and push the changes to github.
 The timestamp of your invitation of the grader as a collaborator must be from this lab session.
 ### Running your program

-Run your lab on the command line by executing the following pipeline after compiling all your files
+Run your lab on the command line by executing the following pipeline after compiling all your files:

 ```
 java EnigmaGUI